How to Calibrate Hoverboard, Remote or Not (Any Brand!)

 - After 30 seconds has passed, press the silver power button once again and shut the hoverboard off.

 - Your hoverboard should now be calibrated and should ride level with the ground.
+If not, go to step 7.

 How to Calibrate Bluetooth Hoverboard